pivotal/docs-tas-adapter/troubleshooting.md

 #### Possible causes

-The user targeting the Org or Space is not bound to the following ClusterRoles:
+The user targeting the org or space is not bound to the following ClusterRoles:

-`korifi-controllers-root-namespace-user` in the root namespace (from the installation values file) `korifi-controllers-organization-user` in the cf-org namespace `cf-org-<ORG_GUID>` `korifi-controllers-space-developer` in the cf-space namespace `cf-space-<SPACE_GUID>`
+- `korifi-controllers-root-namespace-user` in the root namespace (from the installation values file)
+- `korifi-controllers-organization-user` in the cf-org namespace `cf-org-<ORG_GUID>`
+- `korifi-controllers-space-developer` in the cf-space namespace `cf-space-<SPACE_GUID>`

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

 1. Fetch the name of the user in the `cf curl /whoami` command output.
-1. Check RoleBindings in each of the namespaces with the name of that user as a Subject
+1. Check RoleBindings in each of the namespaces with the name of that user as a subject.
-1. If the rolebindings do not exist, create them with cf set-role commands
+1. If the rolebindings do not exist, create them with cf set-role commands.

 ### Pushing an app fails to build an image

 #### Symptom

 When I run `cf push`, the CF CLI does not respond with a built image.

 #### Possible causes

 1. ClusterBuilder is not ready.
 1. A failure occurred in one of the Tanzu Application Platform or Application Service Adapter components.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

 1. Check the status of the ClusterBuilders by running `kubectl get clusterbuilder`.
 The `Ready` column should show `True`.
-1. If the ClusterBuilder's `Ready` state is not `True`, run `kubectl describe clusterbuilder` and check the status section for more information.
+2. If the ClusterBuilder's `Ready` state is not `True`, run `kubectl describe clusterbuilder` and check the status section for more information.
-1. Walk through the list of [image build object types](#system-object-types) and check if any objects are missing.
-For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
+3. Walk through the list of [image build object types](#system-object-types) and check if any objects are missing.
+For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the **Created By** column to see if there are any error messages.
-1. If the component listed in the "Created By" column does not have any helpful error messages, identify the previous object in the image build chain and check the logs of the component listed in the "Reconciled By" column to see if there are any error messages.
+4. If the component listed in the **Created By** column does not have any helpful error messages, identify the previous object in the image build chain and check the logs of the component listed in the **Reconciled By** column to see if there are any error messages.

 ### Pushing an app fails to upload an image to the image registry

 #### Symptom

 When I run `cf push`, the following output/error message is returned:

 ```bash
     Unexpected Response
     Response Code: 500
     Code: 0, Title: , Detail: {"errors":[{"detail":"An unknown error occurred.","title":"UnknownError","code":10001}]}
 ```

-#### Possible Causes
+#### Possible causes
 The image registry is unavailable/unauthorized.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-1. Check the `korifi-api-deployment` [logs](#application-logs) for registry related failures like `failed to upload image`.
+1. Check the `korifi-api-deployment` [logs](#application-logs) for registry-related failures like `failed to upload image`.
-1. Determine the cause of the upload failure like connection refused, credentials failed, certificate untrusted, etc.
+1. Determine the cause of the upload failure like connection refused, credentials failed, certificate untrusted, and so on.
 1. Check the image registry settings provided to the Application Service Adapter installation related to the failure and reinstall Application Service Adapter with the correct image registry settings.

 ### Pushing an app fails to start

 #### Symptom

 When I run `cf push`, my app stages correctly, but fails to start or become healthy.

-#### Possible Causes
+#### Possible causes

 1. There is an issue with the application's code.
 1. The Kubernetes cluster cannot schedule the application.
 1. The Application Service Adapter cannot turn the app into a StatefulSet.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-1. To debug the application's code, check the [application logs](#cfapp-logs)
+1. To debug the application's code, check the [application logs](#cfapp-logs).
 1. To debug applications that fail to be scheduled, check the [Kubernetes System Logs](#system-events) and the [StatefulSet](#system-object-types) status in the CFSpace namespace.
 1. Walk through the list of [run app object types](#system-object-types) and check if any objects are missing.
-For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the "Created By" column to see if there are any error messages.
+For any missing objects, check the logs of the [Tanzu Application Platform](#tap-logs) or [Application Service Adapter](#application-logs) component listed in the **Created By** column to see if there are any error messages.
-1. If the component listed in the "Created By" column does not have any helpful error messages, identify the previous object in the run app chain and check the logs of the component listed in the "Reconciled By" column to see if there are any error messages.
+1. If the component listed in the **Created By** column does not have any helpful error messages, identify the previous object in the run app chain and check the logs of the component listed in the **Reconciled By** column to see if there are any error messages.

 ### Deployed apps fail to become routable

 #### Symptom

 When I run `cf push`, my app stages and runs, but fails to be routable.

-#### Possible Causes
+#### Possible causes

-1. There is an issue with the Application Service Adapter Deployments
+1. There is an issue with the Application Service Adapter Deployments.
 1. There is an issue with the cluster's routing.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-1. Check the [logs](#application-logs) for the `korifi-controllers-controller-manager` and see if there is any additional information.
+1. Check the [logs](#application-logs) for the `korifi-controllers-controller-manager` to see if there is any additional information.
-1. Check the status of the [CFRoute](#system-object-types) corresponding to the app's route in the CFSpace namespace and see if there are any error messages.
+2. Check the status of the [CFRoute](#system-object-types) corresponding to the app's route in the CFSpace namespace to see if there are any error messages.
-2. Check the status of the [HTTPProxy](#system-object-types) corresponding to the app's route in the CFSpace namespace and see if there are any error messages.
+3. Check the status of the [HTTPProxy](#system-object-types) corresponding to the app's route in the CFSpace namespace to see if there are any error messages.

-## <a id="openshift-failure-scenarios"></a>OpenShift Failure Scenarios
+## <a id="openshift-failure-scenarios"></a>OpenShift failure scenarios

 This section contains common failure scenarios specific to operation on the OpenShift platform and describes the appropriate troubleshooting techniques that can be used to gather further information and solve the issue.

-### OpenShift Setting
+### OpenShift setting

-The OpenShift installation setting for Application Service Adapter can be set in the `tas-adapter-values.yml` as described [here](install.md).
+The OpenShift installation setting for Application Service Adapter can be set in the `tas-adapter-values.yml` as described in [Install Application Service Adapter](install.md).

 ### Installing the Application Service Adapter on a non-OpenShift Kubernetes distribution fails

 #### Symptom

 When I install the Application Service Adapter on a non-OpenShift cluster, I get the following error message:

 ```bash
 kapp: Error: Expected to find kind 'security.openshift.io/v1/SecurityContextConstraints', but did not:
 - Kubernetes API server did not have matching apiVersion + kind
 - No matching CRD was found in given configuration
 ```

-#### Possible Causes
+#### Possible causes

 The OpenShift setting is enabled.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-Creating the SecurityContextConstraint will fail on a non-OpenShift cluster because the SecurityContextConstraint CRD is only present on OpenShift.
+Creating the SecurityContextConstraint faila on a non-OpenShift cluster because the SecurityContextConstraint CRD is only present on OpenShift.
 Reinstall Application Service Adapter with the OpenShift setting turned off.

 ### Installing the Application Service Adapter on an OpenShift Kubernetes distribution fails

 #### Symptom

 When I install the Application Service Adapter on an OpenShift cluster, I get the following error message:

 ```bash
 1:41:32PM:  ^ Retryable error: Creating resource cfdomain/apps.openshift-aro.k8s-dev.relint.rocks (korifi.cloudfoundry.org/v1alpha1) namespace: cf: API server says: Internal error occurred: failed calling webhook "vcfdomain.korifi.cloudfoundry.org": failed to call webhook: Post "https://korifi-controllers-webhook-service.tas-adapter-system.svc:443/validate-korifi-cloudfoundry-org-v1alpha1-cfdomain?timeout=10s": no endpoints available for service "korifi-controllers-webhook-service" (reason: InternalError)
 ```

-#### Possible Causes
+#### Possible causes

 The OpenShift setting is not enabled.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-Without the SecurityContextConstraint/ClusterRole/ClusterRoleBinding/RoleBinding, the Application Service Adapter deployments will not be able to deploy Pods.
+Without the SecurityContextConstraint/ClusterRole/ClusterRoleBinding/RoleBinding, the Application Service Adapter deployments are not able to deploy pods.

 1. Query the [Application Service Adapter Deployments](#system-object-types) and check if their `Ready` counts are listed as `0/0`.
-1. Reinstall Application Service Adapter with the OpenShift setting enabled.
+2. Reinstall Application Service Adapter with the OpenShift setting enabled.

 ### Pushing an app on an OpenShift cluster fails to start

 #### Symptom

 When I run `cf push` on an OpenShift cluster, my app stages correctly, but fails to start or become healthy.

-#### Possible Causes
+#### Possible causes

 The ServiceAccount being used by the StatefulSets does not have permission to create pods.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-1. Query the [StatefulSet](#system-object-types) and check if their `Ready` counts are listed as `0/0`.
+1. Query the [StatefulSet](#system-object-types) to check if their `Ready` counts are listed as `0/0`.
 1. Verify that the `ServiceAccount` field is set to `korifi-app`.
 1. Verify that there is a RoleBinding in the CFSpace namespace that links `system:tas-adapter:scc:tas-adapter-scc` to `korifi-app`.
 1. If any of those objects are not present, reinstall Application Service Adapter with the OpenShift setting enabled.

-## <a id="cartographer-failure-scenarios"></a>Cartographer Failure Scenarios
+## <a id="cartographer-failure-scenarios"></a>Cartographer failure scenarios

 This section contains common failure scenarios specific to the use of the experimental optional Cartographer feature and describes the appropriate troubleshooting techniques that can be used to gather further information and solve the issue.

-### Cartographer Setting
+### Cartographer setting

-The experimental Cartographer installation setting for the Application Service Adapter can be set in the `tas-adapter-values.yml` as described [here](install.md)
+The experimental Cartographer installation setting for the Application Service Adapter can be set in the `tas-adapter-values.yml` as described [Install Application Service Adapter](install.md)

 ### Pushing an app fails to start

 #### Symptom

 When I run `cf push`, my app stages correctly, but fails to start or become healthy.

-#### Possible Causes
+#### Possible causes

 There is a failure in the `cartographer-builder-runner-controller-manager`, the SupplyChain, or the `cartographer-ctrl`.

-#### Troubleshooting Steps/Potential Solutions
+#### Troubleshooting steps and potential solutions

-1. Check the status of the [Workload](#system-object-types) and see if there are any error messages.
+1. Check the status of the [Workload](#system-object-types) to see if there are any error messages.
-1. Check the status of the [BuildWorkload](#system-object-types) and see if there are any error messages.
+1. Check the status of the [BuildWorkload](#system-object-types) to see if there are any error messages.
-1. Check the status of the [AppWorkload](#system-object-types) and see if there are any error messages.
+1. Check the status of the [AppWorkload](#system-object-types) to see if there are any error messages.
-1. Check the [logs](#application-logs) for the `cartographer-builder-runner-controller-manager` and see if there is any additional information.
+1. Check the [logs](#application-logs) for the `cartographer-builder-runner-controller-manager` to see if there is any additional information.
 1. Verify that there is a cluster-scoped [SupplyChain](#system-object-types) present.
-1. Check the [logs](#tap-logs) for the `cartographer-ctrl` and see if there is any additional information.
+1. Check the [logs](#tap-logs) for the `cartographer-ctrl` to see if there is any additional information.